DeepaFrancis/UFOs/README.md

 ## *Overview*

 *A person can search for UFO sighting(s) by filtering on date, city, state, country, and shape.
+The table displays results according to user input.*

+## *Results*

-The table displays results according to user input.
-The following pictures represent how the webpage works.*
+*The following pictures represent how the webpage works.*

 <img width="960" alt="AspenCO" src="https://user-images.githubusercontent.com/89530570/145726485-8e6cebf3-c935-4985-be9b-991966e7fcc3.png">